54481andrew/pathogen-spillover-forecast/README.md

 regression into estimates of human LASV infections per year in West Africa.

+The script metrics.r provides a simple means of loading and printing the evaluation metrics of a specific reservoir and pathogen layer, as well as the performance of the combined risk layer (Dx) on human seroprevalence.

 The results presented in the manuscript were created with R version 4.0.0 (2020-04-24) "Arbor Day".
 Different versions of R will give slightly different results because of differences in the random